Onomatopoeia: Uses

 In the case of a frog croaking, the spelling may vary because different frog species around the world make different sounds: Ancient Greek brekekekex koax koax (only in Aristophanes' comic play The Frogs) probably for marsh frogs; English ribbit for species of frog found in North America; English verb croak for the common frog.

 Some other very common English-language examples are hiccup, zoom, bang, beep, moo, and splash.
-Machines and their sounds are also often described with onomatopoeia: honk or beep-beep for the horn of an automobile, and vroom or brum for the engine.
+Machines and their sounds are also often described with onomatopoeia: honk or beep-beep for the horn of an automobile, and vroom or brum for the internal combustion engine.
 In speaking of a mishap involving an audible arcing of electricity, the word zap is often used (and its use has been extended to describe non-auditory effects of interference).

 Human sounds sometimes provide instances of onomatopoeia, as when mwah is used to represent a kiss.

 For animal sounds, words like quack (duck), moo (cow), bark or woof (dog), roar (lion), meow/miaow or purr (cat), cluck (chicken) and baa (sheep) are typically used in English (both as nouns and as verbs).

 Some languages flexibly integrate onomatopoeic words into their structure.
 This may evolve into a new word, up to the point that the process is no longer recognized as onomatopoeia.
 One example is the English word bleat for sheep noise: in medieval times it was pronounced approximately as blairt (but without an R-component), or blet with the vowel drawled, which more closely resembles a sheep noise than the modern pronunciation.

 An example of the opposite case is cuckoo, which, due to continuous familiarity with the bird noise down the centuries, has kept approximately the same pronunciation as in Anglo-Saxon times and its vowels have not changed as they have in the word furrow.

 Verba dicendi ('words of saying') are a method of integrating onomatopoeic words and ideophones into grammar.

 Sometimes, things are named from the sounds they make.
 In English, for example, there is the universal fastener which is named for the sound it makes: the zip (in the UK) or zipper (in the U.S.) Many birds are named after their calls, such as the bobwhite quail, the weero, the morepork, the killdeer, chickadees and jays, the cuckoo, the chiffchaff, the whooping crane, the whip-poor-will, and the kookaburra.
 In Tamil and Malayalam, the word for crow is kākā.
 This practice is especially common in certain languages such as Māori, and so in names of animals borrowed from these languages.